 The robotics industry is worth billions of pounds worldwide.
 Robots have been hugely successful in a plethora of industries.
 The manufacturing industry for example is rife with robotics – from cars and planes to tins of beans, most modern factories utilise some robotic devices.
 Robots are widely used in the medical world where they are specifically designed and programmed to perform operations where precision is essential.
-There are robotic machines which clean, serve, build, destroy – all to the whim of the human mind.
+There are robotic machines which clean, serve, build, and destroy – all at the whim of the human mind.

 Robotics have revolutionised the world we live in.
-The mining industry, for example was once heavily reliant on a human workforce with an extremely dangerous working environment leading to many deaths.
+The mining industry, for example, was once heavily reliant on a human workforce with an extremely dangerous working environment leading to many deaths.
 Now, robots are used to drill, and collate information about the mine’s interior, enabling a safer environment for any human miners.

 Military robotics is a contentious area which has sparked much public debate.
-The development of military drones can be viewed in a positive way as it removes any danger to human life when conducting reconnaissance, vital aid supply, surveillance, and assistance in war torn areas.
-Drones and remote activated missiles, however, are often viewed negatively as they can be seen to remove responsibility from a nation at war by distancing the act of destruction and indiscriminately causing death.
+The development of military drones can be viewed in a positive way as it removes any danger to human life when conducting reconnaissance, vital aid supply, surveillance, and assistance in war-torn areas.
+Drones and remote-activated missiles, however, are often viewed negatively as they can be seen to remove responsibility from a nation at war by distancing the act of destruction and indiscriminately causing death.

 So what about the most inherent human desire – sex?
 Sex is, after all, what humans are pre-programmed to do.
 Without sexual desire, the human race would soon face extinction.
 When you consider the average human’s appetite for sex, the invention of sex robots was perhaps inevitable.
-Well, the sex robots have arrived and they are already looking like a good long term financial investment.
-Business man David Levy suggests that by the middle of this century, sex robots will be widely used and actually be beneficial to our society.
+Well, the sex robots have arrived and they are already looking like a good long-term financial investment.
+Businessman David Levy suggests that by the middle of this century, sex robots will be widely used and actually be beneficial to our society.

 The rise of (sex) robotics